LukeZGD/Legacy-iOS-Kit/README.md

   - If the script can't find your device in pwnREC mode or gets stuck, you may have to start over
   - Other than the above there's not much else I can help regarding entering pwnDFU mode...
 - For 32-bit devices:
-  - To devices with baseband, this script will restore your device with the latest baseband (except when jailbreak is enabled)
+  - To devices with baseband, this script will restore your device with the latest baseband (except when jailbreak is enabled, and on iPhone5,1 as there are reported issues)
   - This script has a workaround for the activation error on devices downgrading from iOS 10
   - This script can also be used to just enter kDFU mode for all supported devices
   - This script can also restore your device to other iOS versions with provided SHSH blobs